 Table of Contents Hide

 Covid-19 has had drastic effects on our lives.
-As mentioned in this extensive guide on screen time, it has resulted in a surge of smartphone users by 30% in the UK only.
+It has resulted in a surge of smartphone users by 30% in the UK only.
 The global shift to an online life has not been easy, and most of us are still adjusting to it.
 As our routines trample, the concept of being “out of office” is becoming more and more obsolete.
 This is why excessive screen time may affect your health, physically and emotionally, and you might not even know about it.
 Smartphone addiction is real, and the current pandemic has aided in this more than ever.

 It is essential to manage kids’ screen time as well.
 Teenagers and kids have severe cell phone addiction these days, whether it’s playing video games or scrolling through social media.
 It has drastic effects on their mental growth, as they get exposed to content that is not suitable for them.
 All the more reason why screen time rules should apply to kids as well!
 If you’re struggling to limit screen time, either for yourself or your family, here are some tips.